snipsco/sda/README.md

 In our case, it should read: `0 2 2 4 4 6 6 8 8 10`.

+## Doing more, with APIs

+The command line only expose a subset of the API, at least for now.
+It is not meant to be the primary mode of interaction with sda.
+The Rust API to the client, or the Rest API to the server allow more flexibility:

+* tweaking the sharing scheme: the Packed Shamir Scheme provides resilience over clerks failure, as well as reducing message size.
+* using a masking scheme to protect participants privacy against a collusion between clerks
+* using Paillier Cryptosystem to scale up the system to any number of participants
+* allowing candidates Clerks to link their profile to some external authenticating system to improve participants trust in the system
+* allow recipient to actually chose Clerks that should get in the committee for its aggregation

 ## Structure

 ### Core